anasnajaa/simple-store/README.md

 ## Technologies/concepts used and demonstrated in this repository
 - Version control to maintain a single source of truth, log/track changes and collaborate between team members
 - Change publishing workflow with GitHub and Heroku
-- Server authentication with sessions (used for admins)
 - API authentication with JWT (used for customers)
-- Roles support in both JWT and Server authentications
+- Roles support in JWT authentications
 - API endpoint for the main website and the Apps
 - SQL database with Postgress SQL to store relational data
 - NoSQL database with MongoDB to store session data and other non-relational data